-If water/deposits are found, squeeze and remove the clamps.
-Pull drain tubes out.
+If liquid/deposits are found, squeeze and remove the clamp.
+Pull drain tubes out then empty it.

-CAUTION: Do not start engine when water is found in the drain tubes.
+CAUTION: Do not start engine when liquid or deposits are found in the drain tubes.

-When water/deposits are found, the air filter must be inspected/dried/replaced depending on its condition.
+When liquid/deposits are found, the air filter must be inspected/dried/replaced depending on its condition.